Back to home

 Key Points

-La Vuelta a España 2026 will include a full stage entirely within Andorra for the first time in its history, with stage four on 25 August starting and finishing in Andorra la Vella over 104.9km.
+La Vuelta a España 2026 will feature a historic stage entirely within Andorra for the first time, with stage four on 25 August running 104.9km from Andorra la Vella back to the capital and totalling 3,531m of positive elevation gain.

 Share the article via